Holger-Will/code-128-encoder/README.md

 ## node128

-a simple Code 128 encoder for node.js.
+a simple Code 128 encoder (optimizing).

+## install

+    npm install -g node128

+## use the cli

+    encode128 yourText

+outputs the encoded string.

+## use in your own Projects

 When you pass a string to its encode function, it adds the start and stop codes to the string and calculates the checksum.
 It is supposed to work with a [code 128 font](https://github.com/Holger-Will/code128)